devurandom/africastalking-account/README.md

 # africastalking-account

 This is a toolbox to retrieve account data from Africa's Talking.
 You are expected to execute the functions you need from a REPL.
-Use e.g. `lein repl` or the "REPL" run configuration in [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) with [Ideogram Cursive](https://cursive-ide.com/).
+Use e.g. Clojure CLI or the "REPL" run configuration in [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) with [Ideogram Cursive](https://cursive-ide.com/).
 Find example invocations in the comment at the bottom of each file.